andrzimin72/desktop-tutorial/README.md

 Participation in Kaggle and Devpost hackathons in 2025-2026.

 ### Hobby and way of self-expression
-Everyone who is in for active mountain vacations, - cross-country skiing in winter and trekking in summer, - must visit Eastern Siberia and Baikal at least once in their life.
+Everyone who is in for active mountain vacations - cross-country skiing in winter and trekking in summer, - must visit Eastern Siberia and Baikal at least once in their life.
+It's my way to understand other people and the whole world.
 Welcome!